KCL-BMEIS/OOP/week1A.md

 # Our first C++ program: Hello World

-Once we are in the right folder, we need to create a new text file called `main.cpp` with these contents:
+Once in the right folder, we need to create a new text file called `main.cpp` with these contents:

 ```C++